rvcagis/jkan/_datasets/stream-characterization.md

 organization: RVCA
 notes: >-
-  Last Update (mm-dd-yyyy): <strong>10-10-2019<br><br>Stream Characterization</strong> represents a watercourse centerline summarizing the Ontario Stream Assessment Protocol (OSAP) monitoring protocol results.
+  Last Update (mm-dd-yyyy): <strong>10-10-2019<br><br>Stream Characterization</strong> is represented by a watercourse centerline summarizing the Ontario Stream Assessment Protocol (OSAP) monitoring protocol results.
 It is implemented by City Stream Watch Program participants and RVCA staff.
 This dataset is used extensively for Subwatershed & Catchment Reporting.